yfzhang114/Awesome-Multimodal-Large-Language-Models/README.md

 ###  🔥 Updated 2025-06-05

+- [2025-06-05] Updated with several recent representative multimodal reasoning methods and intriguing papers in the realm of pure text reasoning, along with their reading notes.

 > We have presented [**Aligning Multimodal LLM with Human Preference: A Survey**](https://arxiv.org/abs/2503.14504) on the RLHF of large multi-modality models [reading note](https://zhuanlan.zhihu.com/p/31278114666) 🔥🔥🔥